Christmas Cactus 'Care & Growing Guide' - Everything You Need to Know!

 Propagating a Christmas Cactus

 When it comes to propagating Christmas cacti; the best time to propagate your cactus is during the spring or early summer when the plant is entering its active growth phase.
 This growth appears when the plant is more likely to root successfully and establish itself.
-While it's not recommended to propagate your Christmas cactus during its blooming period, which typically occurs in late fall or early winter.
+While it's not recommended to propagate your cactus during its blooming period, which typically occurs in late fall or early winter.

 During this time, the plant is focused on producing flowers, and its energy is directed towards blooming rather than root development.
 Propagating during this period may not yield the best results.